mab253/designII-fall2022/README.md

 This course will meet *in-person*.
 Our work will focus significantly on crafting the environment and community for our weekly meetings - we will be creating a [studio](https://www.howiteachdesign.com/03_0_design_studio.php), a [hackerspace](https://wiki.hackerspaces.org/Hackerspaces), makerspace, lab, workshop, etc. We will work together to determine exactly what means for us as a group.

-🎨 Each 2.5 hour classtime will likely involve:
+🎨 Each 2.5 hour class session will likely involve:

 - **Check-In** 20 min.
   - also called "sync", we will give quick life and/or project updates